 What is the best SLR digital camera for amateur photographers?
 It's a question people have been asking for several years and will likely continue to ask as constant advances in both imaging and cellphone technology accelerate.
 One year's list of the best of the best cameras is the next year's list of what you might be able to salvage from the scrap heap.

-Still, the cameras on the following list, which was originally published back in 2007, may be worth checking out if you're looking for bargains or used cameras that are still perfectly serviceable, if a little outdated.
+Still, the cameras on the following list, which was originally published back in 2007, may be worth checking out if you're looking for bargains or used cameras that are still perfectly serviceable if a little outdated.

 01 of 04

 Pentax continues to fire well-placed shots at Canon and Nikon's market share.
 The KX-x has many of the features of a much higher priced camera at a rock bottom price.
 The controls are set up with the user in mind and allow for fast adjustments during shooting.
-All of that and its built to last.
+All of that and it is built to last.
 Unlike many of the newer DSLR's, the Pentax K200D is not a flimsy plastic construction.